 Indeed, the State is at times required to prove lack of consent or non-consent.
 The prosecution in a forcible rape case does not have to prove non-consent as a separate element of the crime since evidence of force or coercion "necessarily tends to establish that the act was nonconsensual."
-People v Jansson, 116 Mich App 674, 682-83 (1982).
+People v.
+Jansson, 116 Mich.
+App.
+674, 682-83 (1982).
 However, where a defendant produces enough evidence to put an affirmative defense into controversy, the prosecution bears the burden of disproving the affirmative defense beyond a reasonable doubt."
-Thompson, 117 Mich App at 528.
-In reversing and remanding a trial court's decision to exclude an affirmative defense of consent, this court held that if the evidence introduced at trial warrants instructions on consent as a defense to kidnapping or criminal sexual conduct, then "the instructions should indicate that the burden is on the prosecution to disprove consent beyond a reasonable doubt."
-Thompson, 117 Mich App at 528-29.
+Thompson, 117 Mich.
+App. at 528.
+In reversing and remanding a trial court's decision to exclude an affirmative defense of consent in a case involving sexual misconduct, this court held that if the evidence introduced at trial warrants instructions on consent as a defense to kidnapping or criminal sexual conduct, then "the instructions should indicate that the burden is on the prosecution to disprove consent beyond a reasonable doubt."
+Thompson, 117 Mich.
+App. at 528-29.

 The same principle applies to the burden of proof in Cullen's consent hearing.
-The burden should not shift to Cullen under the strict liability statute, especially where, had he been prosecuted for forcible rape alone, he would have had the right to assert consent as an affirmative defense and the burden would have been on the State to disprove consent.
+The burden should not shift to Cullen under the strict liability statute, especially where, had he been prosecuted for forcible rape alone, he would have had the right to assert consent as an affirmative defense and the burden to disprove it would have been on the State..

 Moreover, as a juvenile defendant, Cullen was particularly hampered by this burden shift.
 In accordance with the prescribed rules for the hearing, discussed in greater detail below, he was denied the right to confront and cross-examine his accuser, and his accuser not only had the option of foregoing appearing or testifying at all, she was also permitted to submit unsworn testimony.
-Like a boxer stepping into the ring blindfolded and with his hands tied behind his back, Cullen was ill-equipped to surmount the obstacles placed in front of him.
+Cullen was ill-equipped to surmount the obstacles placed in front of him.

-Additionally, although the consent hearing was not explicitly classified as either part of the adjudicatory or disposition stage of the delinquency proceeding, it is most closely analogous to an adjudicatory hearing.5 The role of the judge in the initial adjudication and in the consent hearing is identical.
+Additionally, although the consent hearing was not explicitly classified as either part of the adjudicatory or disposition stage of the delinquency proceeding, it is most closely analogous to an adjudicatory hearing.3 The role of the judge in the initial adjudication and in the consent hearing is identical.
 In both proceedings, the judge engages in fact-finding, determining first the juvenile defendant's culpability and secondly whether the sexual act was consensual.
 In a disposition hearing, however, the judge acts in a different capacity, determining the appropriate sanction and program for rehabilitation.
 This is especially clear in Cullen's case as Judge Sykes presided over all of Cullen's hearings - the adjudicatory hearing, the consent hearing, and the disposition hearing.